 - Water supply

-In practice though, all organisations should be reviewing and evaluating their cybersecurity posture to identify any vulnerabilities and minimise the impacts of these kinds of malicious attacks.
-Having more awareness of your cybersecurity during times like these can help to prioritise necessary cybersecurity work, improve your current defences, and ultimately give you the best chance of either preventing or responding to cyber attacks when they do occur.
+In practice, though, all organisations should review and evaluate their cybersecurity posture to identify any vulnerabilities and minimise the impacts of these malicious attacks.
+Having more awareness of your cybersecurity during times like these can help prioritise necessary cybersecurity work, improve your current defences, and ultimately give you the best chance of either preventing or responding to cyber attacks when they occur.

 Five actions to increase resilience against heightened cyber threats

-In a heightened threat landscape that’s influenced by a number of factors, unfortunately the one thing you can’t influence is the level of threat that you’ll experience.
-Therefore, the only practical thing you can really do to protect your organisation is to improve your overall cyber resiliency.
+In a heightened threat landscape that’s influenced by several factors, unfortunately, the one thing you can’t control is the level of threat you’ll experience.
+Therefore, the only practical thing you can do to protect your organisation is to improve your cyber resiliency.

-Here’s five actions you can follow to increase your resilience against heightened cyber threats.
+Here are five actions to increase your resilience against heightened cyber threats.

 Keep systems, software and devices up to date

-The first action you should take to reduce any security vulnerabilities is to ensure your systems, software and devices are all up to date.
-This includes all your users’ devices (desktops, laptops and mobiles) as well as third party software like your browsers and office productivity tools.
+The first action you should take to reduce any security vulnerabilities is to ensure your systems, software, and devices are up to date.
+This includes all your users’ devices (desktops, laptops and mobiles) and third-party software like your browsers and office productivity tools.
 Switching on automatic updates can help to ensure that patching is happening regularly across your systems, software and devices.

 In addition, you should also ensure that firmware, internet-facing services and key business systems are all patched – like your central platforms, applications and software.
-Your organisation should also be considering how to mitigate the risks of any unpatched vulnerabilities through additional security solutions like MDR.
+Your organisation should also consider mitigating unpatched vulnerabilities through additional security solutions like MDR.

-Find out 4 reasons why MDR is right for your organisation here.
+You can find out the Four reasons why MDR is right for your organisation here.